-Ohio's Graduated Driver License law mandates that a young driver receives a minimum of 24 hours of classroom instruction and 8 hours of behind-the-wheel instruction in driver training.
+Under Ohio law, a young driver must have a minimum of 24 hours of classroom instruction and 8 hours of behind-the-wheel instruction in driver training.

 Students may take the 24 hours of education through an online program, but must complete behind-the-wheel training at a traditional driving school.
 Students also must complete at least 50 hours of in-car practice (10 at night) with a parent or legal guardian.

 Your Move Ohio – Tips to be safe when you walk, bike, bus or drive.

 Online driver education providers go through a process that includes a review of security measures, written content and curriculum, and actual student experience to ensure minimum standards are met.
 Once a program achieves an acceptable rating in all areas of the review process, it is licensed as an Online Driver Education Program in Ohio.